pixelnest/presskit.html/README.md

 We don't support other widgets for the moment, but feel free to send a pull request or submit an issue.

+**Warning: widgets import many scripts and assets.
+This may have a penalty on your page size and responsiveness.**

 #### Relations

 This is a new feature of **presskit.html**: you can specify relations between products using the `<relations>` tag.